 If you've been feeling a bit smug about your ability to order toilet paper through your new Alexa, know that Bill Gates' $123 million smart home has a system set up to make sure his favorite maple tree is automatically watered, should it get a little dry.
 You both live in a smart house, his is just slightly more optimized.
 And a smidge bigger.
+If you want to increase the aesthetics of your own home, you can try hiring reputable professionals like the Cape Cod Interior Designer.

 Smart appliances are all the rage.
 There are smart fridges, smart dishwashers, and smart toilets.
 The latest wifi-enabled product to hit the market is Tasty's blue-tooth cooking stove, but where will it end?
 Below are a few items that you may not have thought about upgrading...